Photo by Tony Tran on Unsplash

 The LSAT Broken Down

-The LSAT is the Law School Admissions Test.
-The LSAT is a standardized, multiple-choice test that helps law schools make admission decisions by providing a standard measure of acquired reading and verbal reasoning skills that are essential for success in law school.
+The Law School Admissions Test (LSAT) is a standardized, multiple-choice test that helps law schools make admission decisions by providing a standard measure of acquired reading and verbal reasoning skills that are essential for success in law school.

-According to LSAC, “Starting with the August 2024 LSAT, the multiple-choice portion of the test will consist of two scored Logical Reasoning sections and one scored Reading Comprehension section, plus one unscored section of either Logical Reasoning or Reading Comprehension.”
+According to LSAC, “…The multiple-choice portion of the test will consist of two scored Logical Reasoning sections and one scored Reading Comprehension section, plus one unscored section of either Logical Reasoning or Reading Comprehension.”
 You will not know which section is unscored.
 Plan for the LSAT to take three hours, with a break in between the second and third sections.

-You will also write a 30-minute essay that will not be scored, but will be sent to all law schools to which you apply.
+Separately, you will be asked to write a 30-minute essay that will not be scored but will be sent to all law schools to which you apply.

-If you apply to law school and then decide to retake the LSAT to try and get a higher score, LSAC will an updated CAS Report to the law schools your have applied to if your CAS file is current AND the LSAT is taken within the same admission year of your application.
+NOTE: If you apply to law school and then decide to retake the LSAT to try and get a higher score, LSAC will send an updated CAS Report to the law schools you have applied to if your CAS file is current AND the LSAT is taken within the same admission year of your application.

 Click below to learn about the different LSAT components.

-• Half of your LSAT score is comprised of by Logical Reasoning.
+• Half of your LSAT score is comprised of your Logical Reasoning score.
 You are given a series of brief passages that present information and will be asked draw conclusions from the given information.
 Each passage is followed by one or two questions that require you to give the “best answer,” possibly choosing from more than one plausible answer.

 LSAT FAQs